ebarlas/microhttp/README.md

 [ThroughputServer.java](https://gist.github.com/ebarlas/d932bda5901c2907596cc53bd89c781a) was used for throughput tests.

 It simply returns "hello world" in a tiny, plain-text response to every request.
-Requests are handled in the contex of the main application thread, directly within the `Handler.handle` method.
+Requests are handled in the context of the main application thread, directly within the `Handler.handle` method.

 ### Apache Bench